creaffy/zombslib/README.md

 Create and manage artificial connections to [ZombsRoyale.io](https://zombsroyale.io/) servers.

-## Modules

--   `MasonService` - Wrapper around the social platform/matchmaking system
--   `Codec` - Reimplementation of the in-game protocol
--   `Game` - Connector to in-game servers, built with Codec

 ## Documentation

 Docs for this library are available [here](https://zombsroyale.wiki/zombslib/home/).
 In case ZR Wiki is down, contact us on Discord: **@creaffy** or **@tyr7z**.

+## Status quo

+As of right now, we support the following:

+-   `API`: Wrapper for the ZR REST API.
+-   `In-game`: Reimplementation of the in-game protocol with a powerful API.
+-   `MasonService`: Wrapper for the ZR Social and Matchmaking platform.

+What we're missing:

+-   `UDP support`: Zombslib has no support for communicating with the in-game server over UDP.
+-   `Error checking`: This library is admittedly not the greatest code we've ever written.
+In most places, we're assuming that everything went smoothly without running almost any checks on what the server has sent.

+## Future

+Will this be maintained in the future?
+We don't know, maybe, if we feel like it.
+No promises.